indr/htmlcg-framework/README.md

 # htmlcg-framework

-Framework to create HTML templates for CasparCG
+Framework to create and develop HTML templates for CasparCG.

+## Copyright and license

+Copyright (c) 2017 Reto Inderbitzin, [MIT](LICENSE)